 |Thanks for being by my side as The Last Tea Bowl Thief went out into the wide world to seek its fortune.
 Your friendship and support mean more to me than you can know.
 Please help me celebrate at last by pulling up a comfy chair, picking your favorite sake cup, and letting me pour you a toast to the delights that November had to offer…|

-Links to the NOVEMBER 2020 Japanagram features:
+NOVEMBER 2020 Japanagram e-magazine features

 JAPANESE HOME COOKING